 While Carcassonne’s Jewish population escaped this violence of the 1320s, they were among the first to suffer when the plague broke out in 1348.

-Over the coming months I will be writing a new book on the Black Death.
-Throughout my research I will be producing exclusive podcasts based on this research.
-These shows will only be available on my special mailing list.
-If you want to receive these free podcasts sign up below.
+Over the coming months, I will be writing a new book on the Black Death.
+I will be producing exclusive podcasts based on my research.
+These shows will be available only to my special mailing list.
+If you want to receive these free podcasts, sign up below.

-Despite the fact that the Papacy and the leading universities of the day condemned the ludicrous claims that accused Jews, massacres persisted.
-Even though Jews died in equal numbers from the pestilence, this violence which began in these streets of Carcassonne followed the disease across Europe.
-It reached horrific levels in the Rhine valley and Switzerland where all too many towns saw Jewish populations massacred.
+Despite the fact that the Papacy and the leading universities of the day condemned the ludicrous claims that accused the Jewish population, the massacres persisted.
+And even though Jews were dying in equal numbers from the pestilence as their Christian neighbours, the violence that began on the streets of Carcassonne followed the disease across Europe.
+It reached horrific levels in the Rhine Valley and Switzerland, where all too many towns saw their Jewish populations murdered.